 A few years ago I went to hear a quartet led by a highly respected saxophonist.
 I got to the club early enough to catch the sound check.
 While the sound guy fiddled with levels, the band played an open-ended funk groove on one chord.
 It was exhilarating: the loose interplay between the band members was anchored by the straightforward groove to make a satisfyingly tight sonic knot.
 I was all excited for the actual set, which turned out to be… a snooze.
 The material was full of startling key and time signature changes at unpredictable intervals.
 The band maneuvered through these sonic mazes proficiently, and I’m sure they enjoyed themselves, but for me it was like watching someone else play a difficult video game.

-In America, our musical culture is a hybrid of mostly western European, African and Caribbean traditions.
+In America, our musical culture is a hybrid of mostly Western European, African and Caribbean traditions.
 Our musical ancestors have some philosophical differences around repetition.
-The western European classical music term for a continually repeated phrase is an ostinato, from the Italian word for “stubborn.”
-It’s related to the English word obstinate, and obstinancy is not an attractive quality in a person.
+The European classical music term for a continually repeated phrase is an ostinato, from the Italian word for “stubborn.”
+It’s related to the English word obstinate, and obstinacy is not an attractive quality in a person.
 The European classical world doesn’t think too highly of it as a quality of music either.
 Theodor Adorno criticized the repetitiveness of popular music as being “psychotic and infantile.”
 He was outspokenly contemptuous of jazz and dance music generally.
 From his book Prisms:

 Considered as a whole, the perennial sameness of jazz consists not in a basic organization of the material within which the imagination can roam freely and without inhabitation, as within an articulate language, but rather in the utilization of certain well-defined tricks, formulas, and cliches to the exclusion of everything else.